redesgtt/bcast_ids/README.md

 If the Python v3 scripts fail, try to view the location of your Python package installation with the command `which python3` o whichever version you have and then write it in the first line of the Python scripts.
 Moreover, `git` must be installed in your computer.

 ### Configuration files
-Edit the `config.txt` and fill up the variables on your own. **Time is represented in gregorian format**:
+Edit the `config.txt` and fill up the variables on your own. **Time is represented in gregorian calendar**:
 ```
 # POST.SH
 FILENAME='dataset'